scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 minute

 You create a spiraling mass of wind on a tile in range.
-Any creature that moves adjacent to the Whirlwind must make a Strength save against your spellcasting, on fail they are pushed back 2 tiles stopping if a creature or object is in the way.
+Any creature that moves adjacent to the Whirlwind must make a Strength save against your spellcasting, on failure they are pushed back 2 tiles stopping if a creature or object is in the way.
 If they are stopped they take 1 wound in damage.
 Any mundane projectile firing through or adjacent to the whirlwind must roll a wound die, missing on wound.

 For the duration starting on the next turn, you may move the Whirlwind up to 2 tiles once per turn.